 Morgan is a Staff Writer at Red Alert Politics.
 She is originally from western Massachusetts, and she graduated from Boston College in May of 2013 with a Bachelor of Arts degree in English and Mathematics.
 While at Boston College, Morgan worked for the English Department and wrote for and edited BC’s conservative paper The Observer, serving as the Editor-in-Chief of the newspaper for 2012.
 She worked at The Washington Examiner in Washington, D.C., as a CN intern during the summer prior to her senior year of college.
-She is currently the Collegiate Network fellow at USA TODAY.
+She served as the year-long Collegiate Network fellow at USA TODAY until June of 2014.
 You can follow Morgan on Twitter at @mchalfant16.

 Articles From Morgan

 Republican presidential candidates are weighing in on Donald Trump’s controversial statements about Mexican immigrants, and the general consensus appears to be trending negative on Trump.

 The Democratic presidential candidate resorted to literally roping off the press as she walked in a Fourth of July parade Saturday in Gorham, New Hampshire, as reports CNN.

 In a message posted to Facebook Friday afternoon, actor and gay rights advocate George Takei apologized to Supreme Court Justice Clarence Thomas for heatedly labeling him a “clown in blackface.”

 The 2012 GOP presidential nominee remarked Saturday at a Fourth of July parade in Wolfeboro, New Hampshire, that Trump’s comments about Mexican immigrants have hurt the Republican Party, as reports CNN.

 We already knew that Hillary Clinton was tight with Hollywood’s music stars, but the Democratic presidential candidate appears to have several celebrity friends that she is just dying to show off on social media.